Peter La Touche1

 Last Edited=4 Jan 2012

 Hon.
-Emily Maude was born in 1794.2 She was the daughter of Cornwallis Maude, 1st Viscount Hawarden and Anne Isabella Monck.3 She married Henry Sadleir Prittie, 2nd Baron Dunalley of Kilboy, son of Henry Prittie, 1st Baron Dunalley of Kilboy and Catherine Sadleir, on 10 February 1826.1 She died on 10 February 1884, without issue.2
+Emily Maude was born in 1794.2 She was the daughter of Cornwallis Maude, 1st Viscount Hawarden and Anne Isabella Monck.2 She married Henry Sadleir Prittie, 2nd Baron Dunalley of Kilboy, son of Henry Prittie, 1st Baron Dunalley of Kilboy and Catherine Sadleir, on 10 February 1826.1 She died on 10 February 1884, without issue.2

-As a result of her marriage, Hon.
+After her marriage, Hon.
 Emily Maude was styled as Baroness Dunalley of Kilboy on 10 February 1826.
 From 10 February 1826, her married name became Prittie.

 Citations